mohidqx/BDEFTP/README.md

 # Browser Data Extractor and Facebook Phishing Tool

 This Python script is designed to extract browser data, including cookies and login credentials, from various browsers installed on a Windows system.
 It specifically targets Facebook-related data for phishing purposes.
-The extracted data is then packaged into a ZIP file and sent to a Telegram bot for further analysis or use.
+This will show you Data in your Terminal.

 ## Features